 Heading to the beach with a toddler can be lots of fun and eye-opening to see their wonder at this new experience.
 We first took our little one to the beach when he was a few weeks old.
 One of the benefits of living close to the coast.
 However, it wasn’t until our second came along that we made beach days part of our regular days out and holidays.
 Part of the fun is the beach games that you can start to introduce your little ones to.
-So after sharing our Top Tips for Taking Toddlers to the Beach we’ve put together below some of our favourite Beach Games for Toddlers that the whole family will love to play.
+So after sharing our Top Tips for Taking Toddlers to the Beach we’ve put together below some of our favourite Beach Activities for Toddlers that the whole family will enjoy.

-Games to Play at the Beach with Toddlers
+Activities and Games to Play at the Beach with Toddlers

 I’ve seen lists with hundreds of ideas of activities to do at the beach with Toddlers, but I like to keep things simple and using things that you have around.
 We always take some sand toys to the beach with us as well as bat, ball, and our kite is usually hidden in the back of the car whatever the weather is outside!
 So these beach games are simple, low prep and chances are you will have the equipment you need with you already to have a great time with the little ones.